dioong/dioong.github.io/_posts/2020-02-19-review-english_february.md

 title: Review English in february
 tags: [English]
 ---
-I was lazy last one month.
-I skipped daily English letter 2 or 3 times.
-I think I had to get some rest.
-But From this Monday I've started to run again.
+I was lazy last month.
+I skipped the daily English email either/about 2 or 3 times.
+I think I needed some rest.
+But this Monday, I began studying/practicing again.

-Nowadays I feel my pronunciation has been improved, thanks to keeping routine reading 2 short articles loudly after listening to native speaking audio every night.
-For now, I need to improve my speaking to be more natural.
-Because some of my Ringle tutors has been pointed out that my speaking sounds like choppy.
-And I will keep trying to use proper words that fit the situation according to the nuance.
+Nowadays, I feel that my pronunciation has been improving, thanks to being diligent about reading 2 short articles aloud after listening to an audio by a native speaker every night.
+For now, I need to improve my speaking to sound more natural as some of my Ringle tutors have indicated that my speaking sounds “choppy”.
+I will keep trying to use proper words that are appropriate to the situation.

-My listening is still needed to be better.
-Even though I always focus to listen to speaking, I have trouble to keep tracking what they're saying.
+My listening skills still need improvement.
+Despite focusing on listening to the speakers, I still have trouble keeping up with what’s being said.
 This is my main concern.
-I asked to tutor that There is any best way to improve listening skills.
-They suggest listening to podcasts and watch video clips without subtitles.
+I asked tutors what is the best way to improve my listening skills.
+They suggested that I listen to podcasts and watch video clips without subtitles.

-So I installed app for a podcast.
-To be honest, I have not enough time to listen to podcasts.
+So I installed an app for listening to podcasts.
+To be honest, I don’t have enough time to listen to podcasts.

-I hope I can write more positive things in next month's review.
+I hope to write a more positive review next month.

 ![alt text](https://dioong.github.io/img/posts/2020-02-19-english_review_1.png "Ringle tutor score")